-Oriental carpets are a macro indication of a series of carpet families that are distinguished by place of origin, materials and working styles.
-Even the designs and the colors change a lot from region to region but this has brought only a lot more variety in the offer of the carpets maintaining at the same time an always elevated quality.
-Among the most popular oriental rugs there are certainly Persian rugs, carpets characterized by thousands of knots worked by hand, complex designs and a detail in details that makes them second to none.
-They are short-haired rugs that clearly differ from another type of oriental rugs: Berber carpets.
-The latter are characterized by a longer coat from single-color solutions and an immediate ability to immediately make each room of a house in which this rug can be positioned immediately welcoming and warm.
-Still there are the Kilim rugs with their beautiful designs but less complex than the Persians, which also make them suitable for hanging on the walls like real paintings.
-And then again the Afghan carpets of common origin often to those that are defined Persian carpets but very specific colors and designs that make them unique carpets to furnish with style and elegance every corner of the house.
+The latter are characterized by a longer coat of single-color solutions and an immediate ability to immediately make every room in a house welcoming and warm in which this rug can be positioned.
+Still there are the Kilim rugs with such beautiful designs but with a less complex processing than the Persians, which make them suitable also to be hung on the walls like real paintings.
+And then the Afghan rugs of common origin often to what are called Persian rugs but very specific colors and designs that make them unique rugs to furnish every corner of the house with style

 Knotting oriental rugs

 A characteristic of the carpet (unlike tapestries, kilims and fabrics) is the fact that short threads are tied to the warp chains which make up the pile or fleece.
 It is often argued that a carpet with a higher density of knots (which in the international carpet trade is calculated per square decimeter) is more valuable than others with a lower density: this is not always the case, because it must always be remembered that, as for each art object, to determine the value of the carpet rather than the density of the knots, counts the skill, taste and sensitivity of the craftsman who made it.
 In seventy-one days and four hours a 6 square meter carpet is made, produced by three craftsmen at the same time (the quantity of knots per cm2).